 Japan has expressed its concerns to the Chinese government regarding issues in the aforementioned international rules.
-Japan will continue to focus on China while cooperating with the industry so that the investigation will be conducted consistently with the WTO Agreement.
+However, they made the final determination in which there are doubts as to the WTO consistency.
+Japan will with industry continue to focus on this measure so that it does not become an AD measure inconsistent with the WTO Agreement.